nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab1/README.md

 Once you're able to run the program, please modify the source code of `HelloTutor` to correctly show your tutor's name in the title and in the text label visible in the displayed window.

+Take a screenshot of your HelloTutor application window and save it as `HelloTutor.png`.
+Add it to your IntelliJ project in the `src/comp1110/lab1` directory (alongside `HelloTutor.java`).

 ### Finishing Up

 To finish up with the VDI, you need to commit and push your work and then close the associated issues.

 1.  **Commit and push to Gitlab**

-    Once you have completed your work on the lab computer, you should commit your new HelloWorld class and push it to GitLab.
+    Once you have completed your work on the lab computer, you should commit your new `HelloWorld` class, as well as your changes to `HelloTutor` and your `HelloTutor.png` screenshot, and push them all to GitLab.
     In the  **Git** menu, select **Commit...**.
-    You should see that the default changelist contains your changed `HelloWorld` and `HelloTutor` files.
+    You should see that the default changelist contains your changed `HelloWorld`, `HelloTutor`, and `HelloTutor.png` files.
     Below the list of files is the commit message panel.
     Change the commit message to `Finished lab exercises and passed all tests!`, then click **Commit and Push**.
     Ignore any warnings, and click **Push** on the next dialogue.
 You